PaddlePaddle/Paddle/doc/design/reader/README.md

 # Python Data Reader Design Doc

-Paddle reads data from *data reader* during training. *data reader* will be passed into `paddle.train` as a parameter.
+At training and testing time, PaddlePaddle programs need to read data.
+To ease the users' work to write data reading code, we define that

+- A *reader* is a function that reads data (from file, network, random number generator, etc) and yields data items.
+- A *reader creator* is a function that returns a reader function.
+- A *reader* decorator is a function, which accepts one or more readers, and returns a reader.

+and provide frequently used reader creators and reader decorators.

 ## Data Reader Interface

-Data reader is a function with no parameter that creates a iterable (anything can be used in `for x in iterable`):
+Indeed, *data reader* doesn't have to be a function that reads and yields data items.
+It can be any function with no parameter that creates a iterable (anything can be used in `for x in iterable`):

 ```
 iterable = data_reader()